WilliamJChen/ArtTransfer/README.md

 # ArtTransfer
-using tensorflow to create an art transfer application.
+using tensorflow to create an art style transfer application.